zemasci-cell/PracticalDeepLearning2E/README.md

 The source code included or referenced in the book is in this archive.
 The code is organized by chapter.
 If the chapter is not listed, there's no code to go with it.
+Color figures mentioned in the book are in the 'figures' directory.

 All code is Python 3.X and requires the libraries installed in Chapter 0 of the book.